 Traditionally, the Karisma is dedicated to an administrator, faculty member or staff member.
-The Karisma staff shall assume leadership in planning for the dedication but shall consult with the sponsor and/or the Vice President for Student Development, the ASB President and the College President before making final decision.
-The dedication normally is not revealed until Karisma presentation day.
+The Karisma staff shall assume leadership in planning for the dedication but shall consult the Vice President for Student Development, and the ASB President.
+The dedication normally is not revealed until the Spring Social.

-In making the dedication, length of service to the College, impact of the ministry on student life on the one to be honored, contribution to the welfare of Northwest College and exemplary service to our Lord and His church shall be considered.
+In making the dedication, length of service to the University, impact of the ministry on student life on the one to be honored, contribution to the welfare of Northwest University and exemplary service to our Lord and His church shall be considered.
 Student leadership may choose to take an advisory ballot among seniors in determining the dedication.